Our History

 Braun introduced its Certified Remanufactured Program – reviving machines after 20+ years of service, rebuilt to current specifications with a new equipment warranty.

-In 2015, GA Braun expands, adding 155,000 square feet to its manufacturing facility.
+In 2015, G.A.
+Braun Inc. expands, adding 155,000 square feet to its manufacturing facility.

 Braun made renewed commitment to research and development, leading to 22 new or enhanced products released to the market, resulting in 4 new patent pending market solutions.